seekerpig/sc2079_rpi_imagerec/README.md

 - Figure out camera height versus obstacle height, then start taking photos

+##TODOS for 28/1/2023
+What do we need to test for STM?
+- Movement accuracy for FWXX, BWXX, FR00, FL00, BR00, BL00
+- We also need to test SNAP and FIN (so when STM finishes executing a sequence of strings and reach "SNAP", STM should send a message back to us, then we take picture, once successful picture taken, we will send a message to STM saying continue the path)
+- Therefore, its important that we can test a sequence of strings also
+- In order to test this, we need scotch tape and ruler

+We should finish defining all the protocols and how message look like and also start implementing into the multiprocessing code in terms of checking.
+Afterwards send a message to the team and tell them all the possible messages and what are the text we're expecting to standardise.

 Example:    {
                 'target': target, (e.g. "ALGO")
                 'payload': message,